snowblind-/logstash-input-bbn_f5networks/README.md

 	}'

+## Run Logstash with your new plugin and insert the data to Elasticseach

-To execute Logstash with the configuration run the following command
+To execute Logstash with your newly added configuration run the following command

 <i>
   devops-github@devsrv10:~/logstash-input-bbn_f5networks$ sudo /opt/logstash/bin/logstash -f /etc/logstash/conf.d/bbn.conf<br>